shoaibabdulaleem/Courses/Courses/Responsive Web Design/Project 1/README.md

 ### Note:
 This is the **first certification project** of FreeCodeCamp's Responsive Web Design course, where I built a **survey form**.

-For the best experience, **view the website on full screen on a desktop**.
-If you use a phone or a half-window browser, some elements might break.
-I’ll learn and implement responsive design techniques in my future projects!